acs/grimoire-alerts/README.md

 You need to create this `elasticsearch-connection` in each deployment with the correct Elasticsearch connection data for this deployment.

+To deploy a rule for a specific environment you just need to copy the template rule file and change the name of the rule.
+Rule names must be unique inside a ElastAlert execution.

 ## Creating the alerts for a deployment

 For creating a new deployment with the commits alert active: